CS

 Feature Showdown

-The CUPRA Ateca features a 9.2-inch touchscreen paired with a 10.3-inch digital dash, while the Hyundai Santa Fe gets a 12.3-inch display.
+The CUPRA Ateca features a 9.2-inch touchscreen paired with a 10.3-inch digital dash, while the Hyundai Santa Fe gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The CUPRA Ateca stands out with wireless Apple CarPlay/Android Auto and ambient lighting that you will not find on the Hyundai Santa Fe.
 The Hyundai Santa Fe counters with Apple CarPlay and BOSE audio.
 Which feature set matters more depends on your daily routine and priorities.